 The truth is that while walls do need to be able to dry out, drying doesn’t require airflow.
 Rather, it requires well-designed, vapor-permeable wall assemblies.
 If you detail those assemblies correctly, moisture can escape through a wall without the aid of airflow.
 In short, you can build an airtight box that still allows moisture vapor to pass through.

-Indoor Air Quality for Homes
+The Basics of Indoor Air Quality for Homes

 But while buildings don’t need to breathe, people do.
 The ideal in a modern-day home is to provide clean indoor air via an intentional, regulated air path.
 You can only create regulated airflow with mechanical equipment—namely, your HVAC system—and operable windows.
 Intentionally building an unregulated, leaky building to provide ventilation, healthy indoor air, and comfort is like managing your personal finances through bingo or the lottery.
 It’s a gamble, and it comes with inherent risks, such as: